Liz Payne

 We treated many people for malaria over those two weeks, not surprising really when you consider that there is no clean drinking water in the village unless you pay for it.
 How lucky we are that we do not have to even think where our water is coming from, but just turn on a tap.

+Health promotion is key to improving the lifestyles of people all over the world, Uganda is no different.
+We spent a day travelling to two different villages along the shoreline of Lake Albert (Waaki and Kavava) to try to educate both women and men of the importance of maternity care, immunisation and the services that MAMA offer.
+It was a huge success, with MAMA offering transportation for women to come to their clinic to receive their antenatal care, or to come and await labour.
+The first week the vehicle turned up to collect anyone wanting to come, the truck was full, with not only pregnant ladies but people wanting treatment for malaria for themselves or children.
+To be a small part in that felt amazing.
 When not in Runga, we mainly spent our placement offering support to the maternity ward in AZUR hospital.
 Completing antenatal, postnatal and newborn checks as well as working alongside the midwives on the labour ward.
 This was an inspirational and emotional time, seeing first hand that a little care is so appreciated.
 Holding a woman’s hand during her labour or communicating with eye contact that she was doing great, was exactly where I wanted to be.

 My time in Uganda came to an end to quickly, I saw some amazing sites, learnt so much and met some wonderful people during my two weeks.
 Midwives that work tirelessly in making a small difference to the women’s lives that they care for.
 Sacrificing so much to offer their knowledge and time.
 Both Sofia and Rhi have the unique quality of giving so much and not expecting anything in return, they both taught me so much in my short time, and for that I am truly grateful.
-This experience (it may sound cheesy) but did change me both personally and professionally, it is something that I will remember forever.
+This experience (it may sound cheesy) did change me both personally and professionally, it is something that I will remember forever.
 I fell in love with Uganda and the people, it is definitely somewhere I will return once I have completed my preceptorship.
 Until then, keep up the amazing work you do MAMA.

 Sara & Laura